-

 ** Based on two-bed, 19 meals per week and 12 months of insurance coverage

-This amount would be enough for all your educational and living expenses.
-If you will have dependents coming with you, please show funds for them also: $6,000 USD for the first dependent, $3,000 USD for each additional dependent
+If you have dependents coming with you, please show funds for them also: $1,500 USD for the first dependent, $750 USD for each additional dependent for each 8-week session you plan to attend.

 If you have dependents coming with you, please show funds for them also: $6000 USD for the first dependent, $3000 USD for each additional dependent each year